 Ed has over 19 years of litigation experience in consumer finance litigation, creditors' rights and bankruptcy, condominium and homeowner association litigation, probate and guardianship litigation, insurance matters, and tax appeals.
 Ed also provides representation for clients in matters involving The Hague Convention on the Civil Aspects of International Child Abduction.

-A former U.S. Marine, Ed is a Lieutenant Colonel and now serves as the Staff Judge Advocate for the Florida Army National Guard.
+A former U.S. Marine, Ed is a Colonel and now serves as the Staff Judge Advocate for the Florida Army National Guard.
 He recently was named by the Office of the Public Guardian as Pro Bono Attorney of the Year for volunteering over 150 hours to represent the best interests of the wards in guardianship, abuse, neglect, financial exploitation, and foreclosure cases.

 Contested Foreclosure Litigation and Consumer Finance Litigation Experience

 Ed has represented numerous mortgage loan originators, loan servicers, and investors in lawsuits, bankruptcy adversary cases, and contested foreclosures.
 He has represented banks and other finance businesses in state and federal court in law suits concerning the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, the Florida Consumer Collection Practices Act, the Truth in Lending Act, the Real Estate Settlement Procedures Act, the Home Ownership and Equity Protection Act, and arising out of Consumer Finance Protection Bureau regulations.